sadi-ii/sadi-ii/README.md

 - 👋 Assalamu’alaikum, I’m Sadia Afrose
 - 👀 Interested in trying new things
-- 🌱 Currently a computer science student
+- 🌱 Currently studing CSE at AIUB
 - 📫 How to reach me through LinkdeIn
 - 😉 Fun facts: I love to smile